openclaw

 The Senior Engineer's Curse: You See the Mechanism, Users Pay for the Feeling

-Mike Chong explains why senior engineers often underestimate good products — once you understand how something works, you can't unsee it, and you lose the ability to appreciate what it feels like.
-Three examples (OpenClaw heartbeat, Claude in PowerPoint, Klarna AI support) all point to the same lesson: implementation is the method, user feeling is the product.
+Mike Chong explains why senior engineers underestimate good products: once you understand implementation, you cannot unsee it.
+OpenClaw heartbeat, Claude in PowerPoint, and Klarna support all point to one lesson: implementation is method; feeling is product.

 Karpathy on the Claw Era: Huge Upside, but Security Must Come First

-Karpathy's post is a reality check for the Claw era.
-He frames Claws as the next layer above LLM agents, but warns that exposed instances, RCE, supply-chain poisoning, and malicious skills can turn productivity systems into liabilities.
-His direction: small core, container-by-default, auditable skills.
+Karpathy's Claw-era security reality check frames Claws as the next layer above agents, but warns exposed instances, RCE, supply-chain poisoning, and malicious skills can turn productivity into liability.
+His direction: small core, containers, auditable skills.

 OpenClaw Gateway Core: What Your AI Butler Actually Looks Like